ACDguide/BigData/BigData/format_metadata.md

 - **Tripolar grids**
 Ocean models are often run on a tripolar grid to avoid the existence of a singularity at the North Pole.
 Instead a global grid is constructed with 3 poles all under conintenal land masses to permit non-ambiguous hydrodynamic modelling throughout the ocean basins.
 It may be necessary to "regrid" such data to a cartesian grid if it is to be combined with atmospheric data.
 Tools to do this include `xESMF` in python, as well as `NCO`, `CDO` and `GDAL`.
+Further information: See the [Computations](https://acdguide.github.io/BigData/computations.html) section of this book.

 - **Unstructured grids**
 Some models use mesh grids which conform to coastlines to permit higher resolution in areas of particular interest without needing to run the whole model at high resolution.
 In this case the `UGRID` convention may also be used, in which the file dimensions are required to specify mesh nodes, edges and faces and their connectivity.
 When plotting data on an unsturctured grid, reprojection may be required, though tools like `cartopy` typically make this task straightforward.